AndrometaTeam/Caster/README.md

-# Caster - Created from the 2D Lights and Shadows project.
+# Caster - Inspired from the 2D Lights and Shadows project.
+(Asset removal may occur)

 Check out the 2D Lights and Shadows demo on the asset library: https://godotengine.org/asset-library/asset/116